bhartiy/learnsellacious/pages/35.global-configurations/communications/docs.md

 ![](Screenshot%202020-06-08%20at%201.32.28%20PM.png)

-3. After install and enable thsese two plugin the sms API will show in Settings->Global Configuration->Communications.
+3. After install and enable these two plugin the sms API will show in Settings->Global Configuration->Communications.
 Add Auth tokan and save.

 ![](Screenshot%202020-06-08%20at%205.29.23%20PM.png)
 ![](Screenshot%202020-06-08%20at%205.48.47%20PM.png)